Home Search Gallery How-To Books Links Workshops About Contact

 Today, with digital cameras effectively being disposable as the technology advances, I see loads of professional photographers using D70s and D50s to shoot paying jobs.

-A few thousand extra dollars not squandered on a D2X saves their backs and keeps that money in their pockets.
+A few thousand extra dollars not squandered on a D4s keeps that money in their pockets.

 Professional Cameras

-I define a professional camera by its durability and utility.
-If it says "professional" it probably isn't.
+A professional camera is defined by its durability and utility.

-Durability means a professional camera must not have plastic parts that wear, like plastic filter threads, plastic rewind cranks or plastic lens mounts.
+Durability means a professional camera must not have plastic parts that wear, like plastic battery doors, plastic CF card doors, plastic door catches, plastic filter threads, plastic rewind cranks, plastic lens mounts or plastic top or bottom covers.
+Pro cameras are all metal to take a beating.

 Native Flash sync speed has to be at least 1/250, ideally 1/500 or 1/1,000.
 Slow sync speeds make it difficult to get enough flash range, and make it impossible to stop action.
 Trick modes like Nikon's FP mode don't count.
 See my Flash sync page for details.

 The camera has to be part of a larger system with future compatibility and expandability.
-The lenses must cover every possible need, today, not tomorrow.
+The lenses must cover every possible need for what we need to shoot today, not just a promise for tomorrow.

 It's easy to separate the pro cameras from the glittery toys.
 If it has a slower sync than 1/250 or if you have to spin a knob or go through a menu to get to an ISO or WB setting, you have an amateur camera.